Posht Mesar

-Posht Mesar (پشتمسار, also Romanized as Posht Mesār; also known as Posht Mīān) is a village in Markiyeh Rural District, Mirza Kuchek Janghli District, Sowme'eh Sara County, Gilan Province, Iran.
-At the 2006 census, its population was 1,438, in 380 families.
+Posht Mesar (پشتمسار) (Note: Also romanized as Posht Mesār; also known as Posht Mīān) is a village in Markiyeh Rural District of Mirza Kuchek Janghli District in Sowme'eh Sara County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 1,438 in 380 households.
+The following census in 2011 counted 1,124 people in 347 households.
+The 2016 census measured the population of the village as 996 people in 358 households.